 The Fiske Fund can defray part or all of your expenses for wood working instruction for approved courses.
-You can apply for a grant using an interactive form by clicking below:
+You can apply for a grant using an interactive form by clicking on the following link.
+Please review the guidelines below before submitting your grant request.

 Fiske Fund grants are available to individuals for up to 50% of approved expenditures for tuition, materials, food and lodging, but no more than $1000.00 per year or $ 2000.00 for a period of five consecutive years.
 Multiple grants are available to individuals, but the amounts awarded may not exceed these amounts and stipulations.